SFTP Integrations

 • ZONE: external product or section identifier.

-• The various measures configured in the business: the name must exactly match the one configured in Orquest.
+• The different types of measures configured in the business: the name must exactly match the one configured in Orquest.

 Below is an example: